ZJerry/VAE-BN/README.md

 # VAE-BN

+## Descriptions

-   This repository contains the codes for the paper 'Dual-Domain based Adversarial Defense with Conditional VAE and Bayesian Network', which has been submitted to IEEE Transactions on Indistrial Informatics.
+   This repository contains the codes for reproducing the paper 'Dual-Domain based Adversarial Defense with Conditional VAE and Bayesian Network', which has been submitted to IEEE Transactions on Indistrial Informatics.

+   The code has been organized in three parts:

+   > The training of deep models;
+   > Craft attacks;
+   > Make the Bayesian network to detection and diagnosis;
+   > Use the reclassification module to make the reform and reclassificaion.

-## First train CVAE models
+## Train CVAE models

      python mnist_cvae.py
      python svhn_cvae.py